All Episodes

 Right.

-And I think I just think we need to recognize that most of what they're gonna report about the Trump administration is gonna be wrong.
+And I just think we need to recognize that most of what they're going to report about the Trump administration is going to be wrong.

-Nobody who's truly for Trump is gonna can you know, confide in the New York Times reporters or the Washington Post reporters, uh, because we're all fed up with them.
+Nobody who's truly for Trump is going to confide in the New York Times reporters or the Washington Post reporters because we're all fed up with them.

-Uh and so I think that you know, you're gonna see a lot of these hysterical stories.
+And so I think that you're going to see a lot of these hysterical stories.

-But the truth is, uh and I can say this having having been in the transition today, talk to them, and as you know, I I have a role with them as one of the vice chairs.
+But the truth is, and I can say this, having been in the transition today, talked to them, and as you know, I have a role with them as one of the vice chairs.

-Um I think uh I remember working with Dick Cheney when, as the vice president elect, he led the transition for George W. Bush back in 2000.
+I think I remember working with Dick Cheney when, as the vice president-elect, he led the transition for George W. Bush back in 2000.

-I thought it was exactly right for uh President elect Trump to decide that that vice president-elect Pence would lead the transition just as Cheney had.
+I thought it was exactly right for President-elect Trump to decide that Vice President-elect Pence would lead the transition just as Cheney had.

-And I think that uh there's no question in my mind that Mike is fully up to it, and that ultimately all of the big major decisions are gonna be made by one person because that's how he ran his entire world.
+And that ultimately, all of the big major decisions are going to be made by one person because that's how he ran his entire world.

 He is up to his eyeballs in this.